top of page

 The Creative Identity Crisis

-Attila went through what I call a "creative identity blur."
-His early education gave him a taste of everything—from storyboarding to post-production—but never allowed him to truly hone animation.
-That left him scattered and unsure which skill to bet on.
+Attila experienced what I refer to as a "creative identity blur."
+His early education exposed him to everything—from storyboarding to post-production—but it never allowed him to truly hone in on animation.
+This left him feeling scattered and unsure of which skill to develop.

-This is common.
-If you dabble in everything and master nothing, you might find yourself sinking in the sea of generalists.
+This situation is quite common.
+If you dabble in many areas but master none, you might find yourself sinking in a sea of generalists.
 The key is focus.
-Not on what’s trending, but on what makes you feel alive.
+Not merely on what’s trending, but on what makes you feel alive.
 For Attila, that was performance.
 Motion.
 Movement.
 Timing.

 Finding Clarity Through Simplicity

-When we talked, I emphasized something I teach all my students: timing and spacing are the backbone of animation.
-You can throw all the render passes, VFX, and polished lighting at a shot, but if the timing is off, it falls flat.
-Period.
+During our conversation, I highlighted something I teach all my students: timing and spacing are the backbone of animation.
+You can add all the render passes, VFX, and polished lighting you want, but if the timing is off, the piece falls flat.

-That’s why I created a course that strips away all the noise—no fancy characters, just slashes and circles.
-Simple shapes to learn complex ideas.
-Because if you can make a circle move with personality, you can make a character come alive.
+That’s why I designed a course that strips away all the extraneous noise—no fancy characters, just slashes and circles.
+Simple shapes can help convey complex ideas.
+If you can animate a circle with personality, you can bring any character to life.

 And the best part?
-It doesn’t matter if you’re using Maya, Rough Animator, or a pencil on a napkin—these principles stay the same.
+It doesn’t matter if you use Maya, Rough Animator, or even a pencil on a napkin—these foundational principles remain constant.

 How to Get Unstuck

-If you're reading this and feeling stuck like Attila, here's what I told him:
+If you're feeling stuck like Attila, here’s some advice I shared with him:

 1. Define your focus.
-Pick a lane.
-If you love animating characters, stop spreading yourself thin trying to be a VFX generalist.
+Choose a specific area.
+If you love character animation, stop spreading yourself thin trying to be a VFX generalist.

 2. Get your fundamentals in order.
-Timing, spacing, arcs, poses.
+Focus on timing, spacing, arcs, and poses.
 Master these first.
-They are your leverage.
+They act as your leverage.

 3. Start small.
-Use simple rigs, simple exercises.
-Nail the bounce before you animate the battle.
+Use simple rigs and exercises.
+Master the bounce before attempting the battle.

-4. Don’t romanticize other people's work.
-Those hyper-polished short films with lighting and VFX?
-Often made by teams, or one person burning out for social media likes.
+4. Avoid romanticizing others' work.
+Those hyper-polished short films with dazzling lighting and VFX?
+They are often produced by teams or individuals burning out for social media likes.
 Run your own race.

-5. Know that the industry is always changing.
+5. Understand that the industry is always evolving.
 AI is here.
-But it can't replace your intuition.
+However, it can’t replace your intuition.
 You still need to understand why a movement works.
-AI can generate motion.
-But only a trained animator can guide it.
+AI can generate motion, but only a trained animator can guide it.

-Attila’s story is far from over.
-He hasn’t "made it" yet—but he's moving.
-And sometimes, that's more inspiring than the polished showreel.
+Attila’s journey is far from complete.
+He hasn’t "made it" yet—but he’s continually moving forward.
+Sometimes, that’s more inspiring than a polished showreel.

-If you’re serious about getting back on track, find a mentor.
-Take a course that meets you where you are.
-Even if you’re working at an airport.
-Even if you’re tired.
+You don’t need to be perfect.
+You simply need to keep going.
+If you’re serious about regaining your momentum, find a mentor or enroll in a course that meets you where you are.
+It doesn’t matter if you’re working at an airport or feeling exhausted.

-If Attila’s story resonated with you and you’re looking to rebuild your animation foundation, check out my course "Cracking the Code of Timing and Spacing."
-It’s stripped down, affordable, and designed for people who are serious about making things move right.
+If Attila’s story resonated with you and you’re eager to rebuild your animation foundation, consider my course "Cracking the Code of Timing and Spacing."
+It’s stripped down, affordable, and tailored for those who are serious about making things move right.
 You can find it here.

 Comments